-This plan has a distinct set of objectives, and the risks that might impact these will need to be managed.
+This Plan has a distinct set of objectives, and the risks that might impact these will need to be managed.
 Initial risks have been identified.
-As the plan progresses risks will be identified within the theme working groups and boards and managed.
+As the plan progresses risks will be identified within the Theme working groups and boards and managed.
 Risks requiring escalation will be reported and captured in the programme risk register.

-The programme risk register will be reviewed monthly at the Improvement and Recovery Board meeting.
-In addition, risks will also be shared as part of quarterly programme updates to the Executive.
+The Programme risk register will be reviewed on a monthly basis at the Improvement & Recovery Board meeting.
+In addition to monthly reporting, risks will also be shared as part of quarterly updates Executive programme to Members.

-The Improvement and Recovery Plan programme governance and risk register will align to existing corporate reporting arrangements through the following means:
+The IRP programme governance and risk register will align to existing corporate reporting arrangements through the following means:

-all council projects and major programmes, including the Improvement and Recovery Plan, are subject to performance monitoring with quarterly reports prepared and submitted to the Executive.
+All Council projects and major programmes, including the IRP, are subject to performance monitoring with quarterly reports prepared and submitted to the Executive.

-- the council's strategic risk register, on which risks relating to the Improvement and Recovery Plan reside, is owned by Corporate Leadership Team, and reviewed every three months. - the strategic risk register is reviewed by the Overview and Scrutiny and Executive Committees on an annual basis.
+- The Council's Strategic Risk Register, on which risks relating to the IRP reside, is owned by Corporate Leadership Team, and reviewed every three months. - The Strategic Risk Register is reviewed by the Overview & Scrutiny and Executive Committees on an annual basis.

-A risk register will be maintained for the duration of the Improvement and Recovery Plan.
-This risk register will underpin the entry on the strategic risk register relating to the plan.
+A risk register will be maintained for the duration of the Improvement Plan.
+This risk register will underpin the entry on the strategic risk register relating to the council's Improvement Plan.
 An initial risk register has been populated with key risks and an assessment of their impact and severity.
 This will guide the development of action plans to provide further mitigation, where required.